d2l-ai/d2l-en/chapter_recurrent-neural-networks/bptt.md

 explained, in the interest of being able to build a model quickly and to see how it works.
 In this section we will delve a bit more deeply into the details of backpropagation for sequence models and why (and how) the math works.
-For a more detailed discussion, e.g. about randomization and backprop also see the paper by [Tallec and Ollivier, 2017](https://arxiv.org/abs/1705.08209).
+For a more detailed discussion, e.g., about randomization and backprop also see the paper by [Tallec and Ollivier, 2017](https://arxiv.org/abs/1705.08209).